yoshuawuyts/knowledge/life/travel.md

 - clear cache often, prices are set by cookies
 - early vs last minute bookings? no idea which one is best
 - most people often already have a cancellation insurance, don't get one twice
-- be careful you don't tick extra options when travelling with a cheap company, this is how they make money
+- be careful you don't tick extra options when traveling with a cheap company, this is how they make money
 - smaller airports often have better prices
 - check if the flight no. you're planning to go on is available somewhere else,